-1-1 From amiramir@webmail.biz
+From amiramir@webmail.biz

 Reply Subject: Any ideas?

 Hi Ha ssan

 II.
 Sorry I haven't emailed for a while - I've been busy studying for my ich is on the 20th May.

-Augus outcor Westf st, so I'll be me - I kno ord Colleg rade if I want to get into college.
+Augus outco Westf st, so I'll be me - 1 kno ford Colleg rade if I want to get into college.
 I'll find out how well I've done on 18th e very nervous until I find out the result.
-I'm a little apprehensive about the bw that I could go to Blackton College if my exam grades aren't as good, but ge looks the best.
+I'm a little apprehensive about the ow that I could go to Blackton College if my exam grades aren't as good, but ge looks the best.
 I visited it with Ivan last week and was amazed at the s.
 Most of my friends want to go there.

-during cousir town of and p the first h s with me centre, wh izza, then e since we met, so I'm planning to visit your town in the summer.
-I'll be free half of August, so if we can agree a suitable date, let's meet up.
-I'll bring my e, so I'd like to take them somewhere nice.
-I know there's a gallery in the ich will please my cousins, and if we can find a restaurant that serves pasta they'll be delighted.
-I really need some ideas where I can take them - can nething we could all do?
+It's been a while since we met, so I'm planning to visit your town in the summer.
+I'll be free during the first half of August, so if we can agree a suitable date, let's meet up.
+I'll bring my cousins with me, so I'd like to take them somewhere nice.
+I know there's a gallery in the town centre, which will please my cousins, and if we can find a restaurant that serves pasta and pizza, then they'll be delighted.
+I really need some ideas where I can take them - can you think of something we could all do?

-Speak soon.
+Speak k soon,

+Amir